natebragg/ratl/README.md

 compare values, so predecessor can't be defined.

 All expressions return a value.
 Function bodies evaluate to the function's return value.
 Looping is achieved via recursion.
+The interpreter starts executing a program by calling the function `main` with the argument passed in on the command line.

 If `head` or `tail` is used on `[]`, the program will halt, so it is a good idea to check the truthiness of a list with `if` before using it.